Guide To Boating & Water Sports in Deep Creek Lake, Maryland

 Life Jackets

-Under Maryland law, all children under age 13 must wear a life jacket while the boat is underway (moving).
-This can be either the standard Type II orange life jackets that go around your neck and shoulders or the Type III life jackets worn as vests for water sports that either buckle or zip in the front.
+Maryland law requires all children under age 13 to wear a life jacket while the boat is underway (moving).
+This can be either the standard Type II orange life jacket (which fits around your neck and shoulders) or a Type III life vest designed for water sports, which buckles or zips in the front.

 Also under Maryland law, all participants in water sports, regardless of age, are required to wear a life jacket.
 This includes jet skis as well as all other water sports behind a motorized boat.
-While Type II life jackets are legally allowed for water sports, they are bulky and make water sports (especially laying down on the tube) difficult.
-If you are going to be doing water sports, you will need a Type III life jacket.
+While Type II life jackets are legally permitted, they’re bulky and not ideal for water sports or swimming.
+For comfort and safety, you’ll want a Type III jacket if you will be doing any water activities.

 Adult Life Jackets